Smoked Turkey: How to Smoke a Turkey Step-By-Step

 Season Your Turkey

-Most recipes will call for seasoning the turkket with salt and pepper or some sort of rub.
+A good smoked turkey recipe will call for seasoning the turkey with salt and pepper or some sort of rub.
 A good poultry rub enhances the natural flavor of the meat and introduces an appetizing color to the skin.

 Turkey Injection, or No?